 If you have processes or systems in place that work for you templates are a great freebie option that you can make.
-Here at AFIWI Marketing, we give away a set of email templates to help business owners who struggle with finding the right words to promote a product or service.
+I give away a set of email templates to help business owners who struggle with finding the right words to promote a product or service.

 IDEA: Budgeting spreadsheets, content calendars and Canva templates are great options.

 Reports are another favorite of ours because they can be short but value-packed.
-We have a 5 page report with 10 steps that business owners can take to promote their business while spending very little money.
+In the past I’ve given away a 5 page report with 10 steps that business owners could take to promote their business while spending very little money.

 IDEA: A college placement service could create a report that includes the 10 elements that will help students stand out in their applications (bonus points if they include quotes/data from actual recruiters or admissions persons).